How did the universe and the solar system evolve? What happens inside stars? How long will our sun and the Earth still exist?

 A Voyage into the Universe

-Let us take you on a fascinating journey through time and space – from the Big Bang to the present.
+Take a seat on our comfortable reclining island and let us take you on a fascinating journey through time and space – from the Big Bang to the present.
 A mobile sky projection disc floats in the 12 metre-high stairwell of the Museum, introducing visitors to the history of the universe.
 The multimedia show explains the formation of the universe and the Earth and briefly introduces all other planets of the solar system – Mercury, Venus, Mars, Jupiter, Saturn, Uranus, Neptune, and, of course, the sun itself.

 Meteorites are rock or metal lumps that have come from the cosmos, travelled through the Earth’s atmosphere and fallen onto the ground.
 Every year, approximately 40,000 tonnes of cosmic matter fall onto the Earth – most of it no larger than a speck of dust.
 Larger meteorite impacts are very rare.